Email: Laura Shaver ›

 Upon graduating law school, Laura returned home, to the Pacific Northwest, where she passed the Washington State Bar.
 She worked as a public defender at the Yakima County Department of Assigned Counsel, where she served as lead counsel on thousands of felony and misdemeanor cases.
 Laura then found her way into private practice expanding her experience by taking on tough appeals, clemency petitions, and complex felony cases such as, rape, murder, and co-defendant trials.

 Laura is also involved in service to the professional community through teaching, publications, and volunteer service.
-She has served as a board member to Washington Association of Criminal Defense Lawyers for three years.
+She has served as a board member to Washington Association of Criminal Defense Lawyers since 2016.
 This statewide organization of defense lawyers has more than 900 members and advances the expertise of criminal defense lawyers throughout Washington State.
+She also works closely with the Washington Innocence Project to advance legislation intended to prevent wrongful convictions.